workla/SimpleTweet/README.md

 ## Notes

 I had a hard time getting setup going.
 The walkthroughs did not match the current layouts so I was applying the knowledge to new data.
 I also had an issue when changing the api.properties file that BuildConfig did not find the proper BuildConfig class, until using the Run Generate Sources Gradle Tasks option that then allowed everything to properly be recognized.
 RecyclerView felt slightly easier this time, so that went smoothly.
+Manipulating the vectors dynamically based on info collected from the tweet JSON was a little tricky.
+I particularly had trouble with tinting and ended up utilizing a different way to enact the color change, as all of the tints appeared to turn my images grey.

 ## Open-source libraries used